tv-dem/Caesar-cipher/README.md

 3.  **-o, --output**: an output file
 4.  **-a, --act**: an action encode/decode - required

-you can set shift for cipter throught parameter 'shift' and you can decode or encode text with parameter act
+you can set shift for cipter throught parameter "shift" and you can decode or encode text with parameter "act"

+all reult writes to te end of file "output.txt"

 for encoding/decoding from file in file: